 We were attending the annual assembly (now biennial) of the Convention of Philippine Baptist Churches (CPBC).

-The statement means “With all your abilities you are pastor of a rural church only?”
+The statement means “With all your abilities you’re limiting yourself to working in a rural church?”

-If you don’t know Miss Daisy Basiliano, you certainly will have a lot of negative things going in your heart and mind.
+If I haven’t known Miss Daisy Basiliano, I certainly would have a lot of negative things going in your heart and mind.

-I’ve known her as a brazen woman.
+I’ve known her as a strong woman.
 She says what she thinks is true about you.

-She could be “rough” at times but she had the best intentions for you.
+She could be tough on you at times but she had the best intentions for you.
 The tenderness and kindness are always there.

-I met her when I was a teenager going with my father who was pastor of Astorga Baptist Church, Dumarao, Capiz.
+I met her when I was a teenager going with my father who was pastor of Astorga Baptist Church, Dumarao, Capiz, Ms. Daisy’s home church.
 That was in the 80s.

-All I know that her family supports the church and the pastoral work as well.
+All I know then was that her family supports the church and the pastoral work as well.

 I learned through the CPBC community that Miss Daisy became a pastor, chaplain and teacher.
 She trained for Clinical Pastoral Education in the US.

 We never had any close encounter until that day in May 2002.
 After telling me that statement, Miss Daisy didn’t stop.

 A few months later, I got a message from her that she had recommended me to speak at New Testament Baptist Church, Iloilo City in September 2002.
 This preaching assignment developed further.

 On 20 October 2002, I started my work as interim pastor of New Testament Baptist Church, a city church.

 Miss Daisy had a way of making people think outside of the box.
 Her statement to me made me think, “Why not?”

 Our family and Miss Daisy became closer because we found ourselves pursuing together what is right, just and pleasing before the Lord God.

 Those were blissful moments of hearing God’s miracle and goodness to her like her victory over cancer, near-death experiences and other life-changing experiences.

 Finally, on 6 June 2012, she laid to rest her earthly body and be with the Lord Jesus Christ, her master and friend.